LivePersonInc/knowledge-center-archive/_release/March2021/Week-of-March-8th.md

 ### Type: Enhancement (Secure Forms)
 The option to assess the same form multiple times is configurable (specifically for Web).
 Brands can define how many times a consumer will be able to reopen the same secure form prior to submitting it.
-This is useful for brands to allow consumers to broswe back and forth different pages (e.g. collecting customer ID) during the conversation while filling out the secure form while keeping it accessible.In order to configure, please contact your LivePerson account team.
+This is useful for brands to allow consumers to broswe back and forth different pages (e.g. collecting customer ID) during the conversation while filling out the secure form while keeping it accessible.
+In order to configure, please contact your LivePerson account team.
 For more information, click [here](https://knowledge.liveperson.com/security-regulations-secure-forms-secure-forms-for-messaging-user-guide.html#accessing-the-same-form-multiple-times)

 ## Return source name in the response